 Buffalo's rich history is fueling its promising future.
-The city has seen a resurgence of historic sites, from the development of Canalside in the former Erie Canal district, to the new life breathed into the elegant Statler City and the Hotel @ The Lafayette, to the creation of the truly unique Larkin Square.
+The city has seen a resurgence of historic sites, from the development of Canalside in the former Erie Canal district, to the new life breathed into the elegant Statler City and the Hotel @ The Lafayette.
 We are known for our welcoming nature and our spirited loyalty.
 Get past the snowy stereotype and you’ll be captivated.

 Looking for safe, convenient, affordable neighborhoods?
 Western New York boasts a wealth of them.
 A wide range of housing options are available in urban, suburban and small-town settings.
 From downtown lofts to turn-of-the-century Victorians to waterfront condominiums, our housing market is as diverse as it is affordable.

 If you’ve seen Buffalo on the Weather Channel, you might think we’re beset by blizzards much of the year.
 The truth is, Buffalo is not the snowiest city in the country.
 It’s not even the snowiest city in the state.
 Instead, Buffalo-Niagara is a four-season region that features:

 Although this region’s snowfall is impressive, the most severe weather typically occurs in areas south of the city, home to several ski resorts.
 When storms hit, we dig out with amazing efficiency.
 Winter weather that brings less-prepared cities to a halt doesn’t disrupt business as usual in Buffalo.

 Western New York is home to excellent school districts, many of which have received statewide and national recognition.
 There are numerous private school options, including parochial schools.